Yizhuangzhou/F1RT/README.md

 sh 09.SOAP_RemainScaf_MeanDepth.sh

-Then use the R code corresponding to "Metaspades_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Additional file 1: Figure S3.
+Then use the R code corresponding to "SOAP_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Fig. 1C.

 10.
 # Affiliation